bing188025/mm/README.md

 # README

-This file was auto-updated on 2025-10-31 16:08:59 UTC.
+This file was auto-updated on 2025-10-31 16:09:24 UTC.

-fix: resolve logging gap in user service module This update ensures better error handling and debugging capabilities.
-This improves overall system reliability and user experience.
+build: update Webpack configuration for production The implementation follows best practices and coding standards.
+Added integration tests for authentication middleware.

 Changes were made by Auto PR Bot to demonstrate automated updates, PR creation, and merging.